 TEDxSydney is on the hunt for fresh ideas.
 If you think you have a cracker of an idea for a TEDx talk, then we want to hear from you.

-This is an opportunity to be considered for TEDxSydney’s suite of events including our Main Event on 17 September 2021, broadcast from the Sydney Opera House
+This is an opportunity to be considered for TEDxSydney’s suite of events including our Main Event in August 2022 (stay tuned for full details.)